JoeUgly/Ringfingers_Roster/README.md

 config file?
-optional fuzzy matching for phrases move .py into dir then just click (make executable?) output default to dir of code?
+optional fuzzy matching for phrases move .py into dir then just click (make executable?) if multi dirs output default to cwd or dir of code? tally wins vs loses against player? win percent as invader vs ganker?
+--lenient for missing either pre or suf, --verylenient for missing both?

 Phase 1: